What To Consider When Buying A Mattress Topper?

 Australians can already suffer from hot nights.
 Memory foam and latex mattress toppers tend to retain the most body heat.
 The thicker and denser they are, the hotter you may feel.
 You could try gel memory foam, which claims to help you sleep cooler.

 Otherwise, down and feather toppers are a good choice.
 Natural materials that are great at regulating your temperature, reduce heat in the summer.
 Yet provide extra warmth in the winter.

 Consider the material your topper is encased in too.
 Natural fibre like bamboo or cotton is good at wicking away sweat and keeping you cool.

 If your sleeping partner tosses and turns, a mattress topper could help.
 Try memory foam or latex.
 They’re both good at reducing partner disturbance.

 Avoid feather mattress toppers if you’re allergic to feathers or dust.
-Dust allergy sufferers should avoid down alternatives too, as they can harbour dust mites.
+Dust allergy sufferers should avoid down alternatives too, as they can harbor dust mites.

 Check the warranty before you buy.
 Although you can’t return a mattress topper because you don’t like it, you can return it if it’s faulty.
-See if you’re offered an extended warranty, i.e. up to 5 years.
+See if you’re offered an extended warranty, i.e. up to a 5-year warranty.
 Ensure you understand what’s covered by the warranty.
 If your topper compresses over time because of your weight, that’s usually counted as normal wear and tear.